 The Airport Neighborhood is heavily influenced by the presence and function of the Friedman Memorial Airport (SUN).
-The neighborhood is bounded by State Highway 75 on the north and east sides, and Broadford Road to the west.
+The neighborhood is bound by State Highway 75 on the north and east sides, and Broadford Road to the west.
 The area directly west and adjacent to the airport includes Hailey's largest industrial area, or lands zoned for specific commercial and light industrial uses.
 Pockets of residential - in the form of live/work or workforce housing accessory units - can be found within the commercial guise of the neighborhood.
 The greater residential uses west and slightly south of the airport host a smattering of larger-lot single-family residential - the Colorado Gulch Preserve Subdivision (west) annexed in 2017, and the larger County subdivision (slightly south) approved by Blaine County in the 1970s and 1980s.
 The County properties are situated within the Area of Impact but have not been annexed into the City.
-Lands to the south and southwest of the airport are owned by the Airport Authority and were purchased to maintain a buffer from future incompatible land uses and to protect the approach zones and function of the airport.
+Lands to the south and southwest of the airport are owned by the Airport Authority and were purchased to maintain a buffer from future incompatible land uses and to protect the approach and departure zones and function of the airport.
+All airport owned property is highly regulated by the Federal Aviation Administration (FAA) and is subject to numerous and specific sponsor (airport owner) obligations and grant assurances associated with aeronautical use.